darksworm/agiletdd.dev/code/refactoring-with-tdd/draft.md

 ```

 And it passes!
 Amazing.
 I am a real programmer.
 Okay, jokes aside - I write the simplest tests first, because I don't \
-want to exert more effort than necessary and because if I go straight for the hard paths, I might leave some simple cases \
+want to exert more effort than necessary and if I were to go straight for the hard paths, I might leave some simple cases \
 uncovered and those are just as liable to bugs as the simplest paths.
 Generally I try to avoid testing the "golden path" \
 until I have covered everything else.